tremor-rs/tremor-www/docs/getting-started/handle_events.md

 <div id="after">

-In trickle script, the configuration becomes a query description based on a `select` statement to transform the data, and a `having` clause to filter events we do not wish to keep.
+In a query, the configuration becomes a query description based on a `select` statement to transform the data, and a `having` clause to filter events we do not wish to keep.

 ```tremor
 select